 Odin and Fenrir

 On the day of Ragnarok, Fenrir will fight side by side with his father Loki.
-While the trickster god rides the Nagl ship filled with allies from the underworld, Fenrir will travel alone to the plain of Vigrid to slay the little gods who tricked him into bondage for nothing more than their fear of his great stature.
+While the trickster god rides the ship Naglfar filled with allies from the underworld, Fenrir will travel alone to the plain of Vigrid to slay the little gods who tricked him into bondage for nothing more than their fear of his great stature.

 And yet, great Vidar will be too late to save the Allfather and his brave companions.
 Nevertheless, the wolf’s progress will be halted and what remains of the world will be saved.